p2/OAuth2App/README.md

 Take a look at the [`GitHubLoader`][gh] class, which is intended to be used as a singleton and handles the OAuth flow as well as requests to the GitHub API.

+There also is an [iOS Sample App](https://github.com/p2/OAuth2PodApp) which uses Cocoapods to integrate the OAuth2 framework.

 Installation
 ------------